 Henry Clay, along with Washington, had big plans for the American "Jackstock."
 They needed superior American Jacks to breed the finest mares.
 Henry Clay paid a visit to France to bring back a curly coated jack, a Poitou, much taller than any horse at that time.
 "Warrior" was six feet tall at the shoulder.
 It took Clay a lot of fancy horse-trading and Washington paid piles of money well spent.
 Finally, Washington and Clay shook hands.
 The bargain included the past owner would be able to breed Warrior's offspring once a year.

-All Mammoth Jacks trace their ancestory to this unusual jack, Warrior.
-Washington's plantation still breeds mares and produces outstanding animals.
+All Mammoth Jacks trace their ancestry to this unusual jack, Warrior.
+Washington's plantation still breeds mares and proutstanding animals.
 He is still known as The Father Of the American Mammoth Jack.